 “Legs” again.
 Just as in the previous episode, the imagery of Gloria’s legs represent the trap that is Carmela’s faithless marriage.

 THE CALM BEFORE THE STORM

 But the denuded trees outside the window and the dead leaves that fall from the gutter remind us that we are approaching the dead of winter.
 Cold days are up ahead.
 Winter Storm Gloria is headed right for Tony and he doesn’t know it yet.
-The chorus of Ben E. King’s closing song—“I who have nothing, who have no one, love and adore you”—recalls the emptiness and neediness found in the chorus of the previous episode’s closing song – “You be the Captain, and I’ll be no one.”
-Tony may feel that everything is running along smoothly, but we know that pain, emptiness and despair never quit lurking in SopranoWorld.
+The chorus of Ben E. King’s closing song—“I who have nothing, who have no one, love and adore you”—recalls the emptiness and neediness found in the chorus of the previous episode’s closing song: “You be the Captain, and I’ll be no one.”
+Tony may feel that everything is running along smoothly, but we know that pain, emptiness and despair are always lurking nearby in SopranoWorld.

 Note the long-term connectivity between Matush & the Crazy Horse: Matush is first introduced in this episode in which Adriana acquires the Crazy Horse, and his last appearance will be in “Long Term Parking,” which will also be Adriana’s final episode (due to—that’s right!—Matush’s actions at the Crazy Horse).